arahi7860/mongo-crud/README.md

 * Perform CRUD on documents in a collection using the Mongo CLI
 * Build a simple node CLI to query a MongoDB collection

+## CRUD

+**CRUD** stands for **Create**, **Read**, **Update** and **Delete**.
+There are the four ways that we as developers can interact with our database.
+So far, we have only been able to read data.
+But what if we (or our users) wanted to make some changes to the data in the database?
+For example, if someone wanted to reset their password or change their username on an application they use.
+Or delete their account altogether!

+CRUD is a term that you'll be hearing a lot throughout the remainder of the cohort.
+Today, we'll learn how to implement CRUD on our database through the CLI in the Mongo shell.

 ## We Do: Creat a Database with the CLI (5 min / 0:10)